“Attributions of Low Sexual Desire in Women Partnered with Men”

-Watch my presentation on the Study at the 2022 Sex Research Forum!
+My presentation at the 2022 Sex Research Forum

 The Study Abstract